 There remains an outstanding legislative matter relating to the preparation of the annual accounts.
 A technical bulletin, issued by Audit Scotland, in June 2007 suggests that the Transport (Scotland) Act 2005 does not permit RTP's, including SPT, to generate a surplus or deficit on the general fund and hence to add to reserves.
 Reserves and fund balances are a critical tool in the financial plans of any organisation to ensure it is in a position to respond to unexpected events and circumstances.
 SPT is therefore relying on the former powers transferred under the Act to hold and utilise reserves.
 However, according to the technical bulletin and the opinion of Audit Scotland, SPT cannot contribute to reserves.
 SPT, having taken legal advice does not agree with the view suggested by Audit Scotland, given that the powers of SPTA and SPTE were transferred to SPT, but again in 2018/19 has prepared the annual accounts in accordance with the position expressed by Audit Scotland.
 The view that SPT cannot add to reserves impacts on strategic financial planning and limits SPT's ability to plan and prepare for replacement and repair funds, which is considered to be best practice.
-SPT continues to press the Scottish Government for the legislative change which is deemed necessary to resolve the issue as a matter of urgency and can report that this issue has been the subject of a recent Scottish Government consultation.
-It is hoped that the matter will be addressed through the planned Transport Bill.
+SPT continues to press the Scottish Government for the legislative change which is deemed necessary to resolve the issue as a matter of urgency and can report that this issue has been the subject of a recent Scottish Government for the legislative change which is planned Transport Bill.

-Pages 17 to 27 of the annual accounts set out the accounting policies adopted by SPT in the preparation of the annual accounts to ensure that the annual accounts give a 'true and fair view' of SPT's financial position.
+Pages 14 to 22 of the annual accounts set out the accounting policies adopted by SPT in the preparation of the annual accounts to ensure that the annual accounts give a 'true and fair view' of SPT's financial position.